How to Make Apartment Life Work for Your Military Family

 It turns out, there are a lot of advantages to living in an apartment, some that may even surprise you!

 Amenities.
 We often associated apartment amenities with gyms, pools, playgrounds, and maybe a nature trail.
 But did you know that some apartment complexes take it a step further and offer on-site spas?
 Others are moving toward upscale features such as hardwood floors, granite countertops, electric car charging stations, and babysitting services.
-The point is, apartment living is changing the game, and while there used to be a cap on quality and type of amenities, that's no longer the case.
+The point is that apartment living is changing the game, and while there used to be a cap on quality and type of amenities, that's no longer the case.

 Saving money.
 How much you spend on an apartment is determined by which kind you get (which amenities you’re paying for).
 But in many places, you can live under BAH and save money by choosing to live in an apartment.
 Great news if you’re trying to save more for retirement or pay off debt.